noor-s-hassan/FutureMakers2022/README.md

 Day 13 Reflection:
 Overfitting is a common problem in machine learning, where a model performs well on training data but does not generalize well to new data.
 This can be mitigated with regularization, which is a technique that penalizes complex models in order to prevent overfitting.

+Day 14 Reflection:
+I was able to complete the objectives of familiarizing myself with upsampling and downsampling, as well as introducing myself to autoencoders.
+I found the concepts to be interesting and beneficial to my understanding of machine learning.
+Overall, I enjoyed learning about these topics and feel that I have a better understanding of them now.